NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 There are no additional threats, de Blasio assured -- but encouraged New Yorkers to be “part of the solution.”

 Gov. Cuomo called Ryan Nash, the young NYPD officer who shot Saipov, a “hero.”
-This attack was the “action of a depraved coward,” he added.
+The attack was the “action of a depraved coward,” he added.

 Police forces in the city will be doubled, he said.